Barinasuchus: Palaeoecology

-In many ecosystems in the immediate aftermath and for a considerable time following the end-Cretaceous mass extinction (especially in Europe) were dominated by predatory reptiles of one variety or another, though large mammalian predators such as hyaenodonts did exist.
-The Eocene, for example, had early sebecids, and planiocraniid crocodilians such as Boverisuchus.
-In South America, the predator guild for much of the Cenozoic prominently included both mammalian and non-mammalian predators, such as sparassodont metatherians (relatives of modern marsupials), large flightless phorusrhachid "terror birds", sebecid crocodyomorphs, and snakes.
+Although most early Cenozoic ecosystems were dominated by large mammalian carnivores, some ecosystems in the immediate aftermath and for a considerable time following the end-Cretaceous mass extinction (especially in Europe and South America) appear instead to have been dominated by predatory sauropsids.
+The Eocene of Europe, for example, had early sebecids, the cariamiform bird Eleutherornis (a possible phorusrhacid), and planiocraniid crocodilians such as Boverisuchus, though a large mammalian carnivore, in the form of the hyaenodont Kerberos, was present.
+In South America, the predator guild for much of the Cenozoic prominently included both mammalian and non-mammalian predators, such as sparassodont metatherians (relatives of modern marsupials), large flightless phorusrhachid "terror birds", sebecids like Barinasuchus, and snakes.
 Up to around the middle Miocene, when the later specimens of Barinasuchus lived, the northern South American predatory guild was mostly non-mammalian, with many constituent taxa being reptiles and especially archosaurs.
-Notable, though mostly aquatic examples are the Palaeocene snake Titanoboa, the Miocene turtle Stupendemys, and the Miocene crocodilians Brachygnathosuchus—although that taxon might be Pliocene—Gryposuchus, and Purussaurus.
-Only two definite sebecosuchians of similar size are known: one, Dentaneosuchus, lived in Europe and became extinct in the Eocene, while the other, Langstonia, was contemporaneous with Barinasuchus and also lived in South America.
+Notable, though mostly aquatic examples are the Palaeocene snake Titanoboa, the Miocene turtle Stupendemys, (Note: It has since been suggested that Stupendemys was more generalistic in its dietary habits, and that it was may have been partly frugivorous, though a carnivorous diet has not been discounted.) and the Miocene crocodilians Brachygnathosuchus—although that taxon might be Pliocene—Gryposuchus, and Purussaurus.
+Only three definite sebecosuchians of similar size are known: one, Dentaneosuchus, lived in Europe and became extinct in the Eocene; the second, Bretesuchus, was also South American and lived during the Palaeocene; the third, Langstonia, was contemporaneous with Barinasuchus and also lived in South America.
 All of these taxa appear to have been apex predators.